sandstormports/gitlabhq/doc/ci/examples/php.md

 However, not everything is plug 'n' play, you still need to configure some things manually.

-As with every build, you need to create a valid `.gitlab-ci.yml` describing the build environment.
+As with every job, you need to create a valid `.gitlab-ci.yml` describing the build environment.

-Let's first specify the PHP image that will be used for the build process (you can read more about what an image means in the Runner's lingo reading about [Using Docker images](../docker/using_docker_images.md#what-is-image)).
+Let's first specify the PHP image that will be used for the job process (you can read more about what an image means in the Runner's lingo reading about [Using Docker images](../docker/using_docker_images.md#what-is-image)).